sefffal/Octofitter.jl/docs/src/rel-astrom.md

 Once complete, the `chain` object will hold the sampler results.
 Displaying it prints out a summary table like the one shown above.

-For a basic model like this, sampling should take less than a minute on a typical laptop.
+For a basic model like this, sampl]ing should take less than a minute on a typical laptop.

 ## Diagnostics
 The first thing you should do with your results is check a few diagnostics to make sure the sampler converged as intended.